ozdekb-pixel/football-betting-ai-system/README.md

 - System processes batch predictions each morning for the 4 markets
 - Golden Bets filter Smart Bets predictions for 85%+ confidence
-- Odds updates trigger value bet recalculations
+- Value Bets identify market inefficiencies with positive EV
+- Custom Analysis provides educational feedback with confidence context
 - All predictions cached for fast API responses
-- Custom analysis provides educational feedback with confidence context
 - Focus on accuracy, explainability, transparency, and user education
 - Laser-focused on 4 specific markets for high-quality predictions